decuant/pDNS/README.md

 This program is not intended for speed benchmarcking, but rather to question servers.

-Eventually, load all names servers and enable each in list, then enable the backtask and cycle 3 or 4 times the sequence:
-``purge the failing servers and reset the completion status`` will give you a list of trustful servers.
+To make a useful list, load all names servers and enable each in list, then enable the backtask and cycle 3 or 4 times the sequence: purge the failing servers and reset the completion status.

 File ``user.lua`` is a container for plugin functions, it can be modified and reloaded at run time.